dsernst/harlemwallet.org/db/readme.md

    3. After getting close to accidentally overwriting the initial work in it, I decided it would be great to have version control.
 But for privacy reasons it couldn't be checked into this public repository, so it lived in a separate fresh folder in `~/Desktop`, where it wouldn't need to be .gitignore'd. `import-reviewed.ts` handles easily grabbing this file.
 4. We then initially checked over our `reviewed-1.tsv` to mark any registrations we already knew were invalid, by adding `was test` to their `notes` field.
 5. We then wanted to identify the obvious duplicates — `mark-duplicates.ts` — which would be a waste of effort to match against the voter file.
+6. Next, we began a first pass at querying the 91k list for each registrant.
+We wrote a script `search-voter-list.ts` that would try them one at a time to find a match.
+Whenever it got stuck, we added custom logic: e.g more adaptable regexes to parse their mailing address, or special handling if they did something weird.
+Slowly but surely this became more flexible, applying the rules it had learned from the first-of-that-type to later similar situations.
+Our first pass was able to find VSNs about 50% of the time with matching name and address.

 ### Making the Official Voter File easily query-able